geraldinepascal/FROGS-wrappers/README.md

 ## Simplest way

-FROGS is available on the Toolshed.
+FROGS and is data manager  are available on the Toolshed (owner : frogs).

 It will install FROGS thanks to [conda](https://anaconda.org/bioconda/frogs), download all these XML tools and well configure them in your Galaxy.